BolajiMakinde/Chess-Engine-Development/README.md

 # Chess-Engine-Development
-Neural Network documentation soon to be commited.
+Neural Network architecture and documentation soon to be commited.